-Health insurance expenses (that apply to the children only)
+Health insurance expenses that apply to your shared children only

-Once all allowed deductions are subtracted, child support is calculated in accordance with the final amount (the net income).
+Once all allowed deductions are subtracted, child support is calculated in accordance with the final amount of income (the net income).

-The approach that Texas takes to calculating child support is based on the best interests of the children involved.
-As such, the state does not alter child support payments in accordance with how much time the parent who pays child support spends with the children.
-Ultimately, Texas plugs numbers into its calculation process – without factoring in some of the variables that many other states consider.
-If the court has a good reason for doing so, however, it can deviate from the state’s standard calculation method.
+This approach is based on the best interests of the children involved.
+As such, the state does not alter child support payments in accordance with how much time the noncustodial parent spends with the children.
+Ultimately, Texas plugs numbers into its calculation process—without factoring in some of the variables that many other states consider.

 It’s important to remember, however, that judges have significant discretion in making child support determinations.
 For this reason, whether you are a party seeking child support or the party seeking to minimize your child support payment, you should retain an experienced Harker Heights family law attorney to represent you.